khalidMesbah/Storefront-Backend/README.md

 # Storefront Backend API
-Advanced Full-Stack Web Development Nanodegree Program
+Advanced Full-Stack Web Development Nanodegree Program - Building an API with Postgres and Express!
 > ## About The Project
-- A RESTFUL API for a shopping application.
+- A RESTful JSON Node API backed by Postgres database for a shopping website.

-- The API offers several endpoints to access and manipulate data in the database through both CRUD and custom actions.
+- The API offers several endpoints to access and manipulate data in a Postgres database through both CRUD and custom actions.

+- PostgreSQL

 - A detailed list of the endpoints and actions available can be found in the REQUIREMENTS.md file.

 > ## Functionalities
+- Create a Postgres database with PostgreSQL.
-- Connect to a postgres database.
+- Connect to a Postgres database.
+- Allow products to be created and stored in a database.
+- Allow users to sign up and sign in.
+- Allow usrs to login and register.
+- Require users to be signed in to perform certain actions.
+- Allow users to create orders and add products to orders.
 - Make crud operations to the database using a node.js API.
-- Hashing passwords using bcrypt package.
+- Password are stored hashed using bcrypt package.
+- A cart.
+- Informational endpoints to the API.
+- Perform CRUD operations on a database.
+- Every user can only update the data of himself.
+- list the most common products/orders and limit the number of responses.
+-

-> ## How to setup and connect to the database - Databases Configurations We are using postgresql as our object-relational database management system to deal with the databases.
+> ## How to setup and connect to the database - Databases Configurations We are using PostgreSQL as our object-relational database management system to deal with and manipulate databases.

 We need to make two databases:-
 - store_dev : for development